scalableinternetservices/ucsb_website/index.md

 * 10%: quality of project presentation
 * 10%: quality project write-up

-On an individual basis, 5% of one's grade is based on their participation in-class and on piazza.
+### Primary Project Individual Grading

-The remaining 95% of an individual's grade will be computed by multiplying their group's project grade by an individual score.
-Individual scores are computed by suming the relative percent of _work_ each individual confidentially assigns other individuals in their group.
+The project individual grade is computed by multiplying a student's group's project score by their individual project score.
+Individual project scores are computed by summing the relative percent of _work_ each individual confidentially assigns other individuals in their group.

-For example, given a three person group with a group grade of 95%, everyone individually with 100% participation, and the following peer-graded scores:
+For example, given a three person group with a group grade of 95% and the following peer-graded scores:

 |           | Alice     | Bob      | Chuck     |
 |:---------:|:---------:|:--------:|:---------:|